Autohome2/dxControl-GPIO/README.md

 The Gpio for Speeduino are a family of multipurpose general programmable input and output modules.
 The modules are programmed via Tunerstudio either via the serial port or over the integrated CanBus network

+The modules can use several different processor board types, including different arduino, teensy,  stm32.

-The moduleconsists of a main motherboard fitted with a Teensy 3.2 and daughter boards To date there are three types of daughter boards u
+main mothe rboard fitted with a Teensy 3.2 and daughter boards To date there are three types of daughter boards u

 	1 8ch digital inputs